AiwonA1/Cosmic/README.md

 - **hybrid_approach_ping_analysis.txt** - Detailed explanation of the HYBRID approach for ping detection
 - **ping_pattern_data_for_ai_analysis.txt** - Structured data for AI-based analysis
 - **fractiScope_ping_pattern_analysis.txt** - Correlation between ping patterns and the FractiScope Fractal Protocol
+- **ping_pattern_message_decoding.txt** - Attempt to decode potential messages embedded in the ping patterns using the FractiScope protocol as a framework

 ### JSON Data Files
 - **nrs1_ping_analysis.json** - Complete data for NRS1 ping detection